 sea salt, fine grain

-1 cup tightly packed fresh basil leaves, chopped or torn (about 1 ounce), plus more for serving
+1 cup tightly packed herbs like fresh basil leaves and/or mint, chopped or torn

 Bring a large pot of salted water to a boil.
 When boiling, add pasta and cook to al dente per package instructions.
-Before draining pasta, reserve 1 cup of the starchy cooking water.
+Before draining pasta, reserve 2 cups of the starchy cooking water.
 This is a very important step!

-While water comes to a boil, add 1/2 cup olive oil, tomatoes & 1.5 teaspoons salt to a large skillet.
+While water comes to a boil, add 1/2 cup olive oil, tomatoes & 2 teaspoons salt to a large skillet or pot (preferably with a lid).
 Heat pan to medium/medium-high heat.
-Cook tomatoes in oil for about 18-20 minutes, stirring occasionally, until tomatoes are beginning to release liquid.
+Cook tomatoes in oil for about 16-18 minutes, partially covered if using a lidded pot, stirring occasionally, until tomatoes are beginning to release liquid.

-Add garlic to tomatoes and stir to combine.
-Allow to cook for about 5 minutes, stirring occasionally.
+Reduce heat to medium-low and add minced garlic and black pepper to tomatoes and stir to combine.
+Allow to cook for about 6-8 minutes, stirring occasionally.
 Use the back of a cooking spoon to help crush the tomatoes that haven’t quite bursted.
 You can crush all of them or leave some whole, up to you.
-Cook for another 3-5 minutes, stirring occasionally.
 Turn off heat, add salt to taste.

-Stir chopped basil, 1/4 teaspoon black pepper and 1/2 cup reserved pasta cooking water into the tomato sauce.
+Turn off heat and stir in chopped herbs and 1/2 cup reserved pasta cooking water.
 Add drained pasta to sauce and toss to combine.
 Add more pasta cooking water, to loosen sauce as needed.
-When serving, drizzle with more olive oil and garnish with fresh basil, if desired.
+When serving, drizzle with more olive oil and garnish with fresh herbs, if desired.

-I don’t think you can have too much basil, so if you love basil, increase the amount to 1.5 or 2 ounces.
+I don’t think you can have too many herbs, so if you love fresh herbs as much as i do, increase the amount to 1.5 or 2 ounces.